AshAvalanche/ash-docs/docs/console/guides/local-network/project.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# 3. Project and Cloud Region Creation
+# 1. Project Creation

 :::caution
 The Ash Console is currently in beta and **not production-ready**.
 It is under active development and subject to breaking changes.